ndronos/c-nomorph/is-Punk-Rock/README.md

 A few conveniences from C++ got lifted, including one-line comments (which originally came from one of C's predecessor languages, BCPL) and being able to declare variables at the head of `for` loops.
+Using structures was made easier thanks to a few additions to the rules for how they can be declared and initialized, plus some notational conveniences.
+Things where modernized to acknowledge that security matters and that not everybody speaks English.

 (Klemens, 2015) xiv Preface